-Use a paper towel to turn off the tap at the sink after you have washed your hands so that you do
+Use a paper towel to turn off the tap at the sink after you have washed your hands so that you do not contaminate your hands again.
+Use the same paper towel to open the door of the washroom

 Posters showing proper hand washing and hand rubbing are found in Appendix A. They are also available at the following websites: